jctemp/master-thesis/chapters/background.typ

 === Neural networks

-Neural networks are one of the many techniques used in machine learning.
+Neural networks are one of the many learning algorithms used in machine learning.
 They are inspired by neurons observed in neurological systems in nature @goodfellowDeepLearning2016 Neurons experience excitement (input), causing a reaction (output), which can be mathematically defined as seen in @neuron.
 Nowadays, these networks are recognised as a universal approximator for any measurable function @hornikMultilayerFeedforwardNetworks1989, achieving statistical generalisation.
 A neuron has an input vector $bold(x)$, which undergoes a linear transformation with learnable weights $bold(w)$ and a bias $b$.
 The transformation projects the input to a new $n$-dimensional space passed to an activation function $sigma$.
-The activation function is non-linear, like sigmoid, tanh and rectified linear unit (ReLU), which is crucial as it makes the output potentially linearly separable for other neurons.
+The activation function is non-linear, like sigmoid, tanh and rectified linear unit (ReLU), which is crucial as it makes the output potentially linearly separable for other neurons @lecunDeepLearning2015.

 $
 a = sigma(bold(x) bold(w)^top + b)